Peter Radosh

 I’d bet my left foot that hardly anyone remembers the first five words they ever typed, so why do I remember mine?
 Because that day, those twenty minutes, was an adventure.
 Brainstorming my response, scanning the keyboard rows, and finding each successive character was a scavenger hunt.
 It was a journey, one where I felt discouraged when I saw others typing much faster than me, yet one where I was content with what I accomplished.
 Even if it was just five words, I put forth my best effort.

-Now, 11 years later, although I’m a tad bit taller, I know the keyboard like the back of my hand — or front if we’re being literal — and understand how to use semicolons; the one constant throughout the years has been my desire to give everything I do everything I have.
-Because for me, every time I put pen to paper, fingers to keyboard, I'm telling a story, whether as emotional as a personal feature or a routine as a preview of an event, I'm chronicling a journey.
+Now, 11 years later, I’m a tad bit taller.
+I know the keyboard like the back of my hand — or front if we’re being literal — and understand how to use semicolons; yet, the one constant throughout the years has been my desire to give everything I do everything I have.
+Because for me, every time I put pen to paper, fingers to keyboard, I’m telling a story, whether as emotional as a personal feature or as routine as a preview of an event, I’m chronicling a journey.
 In the same way, the work that goes into each story is a journey for me — because journalism is my journey.
-It's a journey where I've been discouraged, scared even, but also one where I've had some of the best experiences and met some of the coolest people in all my life so far.
-Sure I could go on about my journalistic outlook, mission and principles in an essay, but the truth is that like myself, those are evolving.
-My senior year has been the most pivotal in my journalistic journey thus far, so instead of just telling you my story, why don't I show you.
+It’s a journey where I’ve been discouraged, scared even, but also one where I’ve had some of the best experiences and met some of the coolest people in all my life so far.
+Sure, I could go on about my journalistic outlook, mission, and principles in an essay, but the truth is that, like myself, those are evolving.
+My senior year has been the most pivotal in my journalistic journey thus far, so instead of just telling you my story, why don’t I show you.

 From Alumnus to Paris Olympian - September 23, 2024